-While wood gunwales require regular maintenance aluminum gunwales will give you many years of thought free use.
+While wood gunwales require regular maintenance, aluminum gunwales will give you many years of thought free use.

 Start your gunwale replacement project by visiting or calling North West Canoe.
-We stock full length wood and aluminum canoe gunwales from Bell, Mad River and Old Town, plus hard to find stainless hardware.
+We stock full-length wood and aluminum canoe gunwales from Bell, Mad River and Old Town, plus hard to find stainless hardware.
 If you're not within driving distance, consider the ash Knockdown Gunwale kit.

 Mark the placement of seats, thwarts, portage yokes... any components attached to your gunwales.
 Measure and diagram; place your tape on the stem and swing left then right, drawing an imaginary isosceles triangle.
-Measure from the bow stem to the bow carry handle, front edge of the bow seat, bow thwart, yoke; and measure from the stern to the front edge of the stern seat...
+Measure from the bow stem to the bow carry handle, front edge of the bow seat, bow thwart, and yoke; then measure from the stern to the front edge of the stern seat...

 Remove the gunwales.
 You can toss the gunwales but hang on to the components, even if you intend to replace blown-out cane seats and dry rotted thwarts.
 You’ll want these parts for cutting and drilling new canoe parts later.